dongshins/EKC_ontology/README.md

 Since its inception, the ontology has been improved and maintained through various projects in the field of digital humanities.

-The current version of the ontology—created in OWL using Protégé and serialized in Turtle format—was authored and structured by:
+The version of the ontology created in OWL using Protégé and serialized in Turtle format was authored and structured by:

 **Dong Shin SEO**
 Researcher, Center for Digital Humanities, Academy of Korean Studies